What to Do If You See a Pet in a Parked Car

 - Be ready to call for help: Gather essential telephone numbers and have them on hand.
 You’ll want to have your local animal control agency's number and the police department's non-emergency number so you can quickly report the situation.
 Keep these numbers in your purse, your car's glove compartment or programmed into your phone.

 - Spread the word: Distribute The Humane Society of the United States hot car flyer, which spells out the dangers of leaving pets in parked cars.
-Order more flyers on animalsheltering.org.
-You can also watch and share our retro video on the issue.
+(Order them in bulk from animalsheltering.org.)
+Watch and share our retro video on the issue.
+Also share guidelines with your local law enforcement officials for how to investigate hot car-related deaths.

 - Get involved: Ask local store managers, shopping malls, restaurants and other businesses to post signs asking customers not to leave their pets in their cars while shopping or dining.
 A huge part of the solution to this problem is raising awareness.